WowzaMediaSystems/wowza-player-rails/README.md

 	```$ bundle install```

-3. Then use the following command to run the generator and inject the Wowza Player source script into your application layout:
+3. Then use the built-in generator to inject the Wowza Player source script into your application layout:

 	```$ rails generate wowza_player```